Add a layer.

 to the same as the associated instance.
 Useful for hot-reloading when instances are changed.

-Get a list of all gdjs.RuntimeObject living on the scene.
+Get a list of all gdjs.RuntimeObject living in the container.
 You should not, normally, need this method at all.
 It's only to be used in exceptional use cases where you need to loop through all objects, and it won't be performant.

-The list of all runtime objects on the scnee
+The list of all runtime objects in the container

 The scene's async tasks manager.